metskem/dhmb/README.md

 * v - if update comes in with [new_chat_members](https://stackoverflow.com/questions/52271498/can-i-detect-my-bots-groups-with-telegram-bot-api): put it on a persistent list
 * x - can we have the tg debug to a separate file?
 * v - dynamic turn debug on/off with a bot cmd
-* . - dynamic add/delete usernames with a bot cmd
+* v - dynamic add/delete usernames with a bot cmd
+* v - show current usernames